-Plea agreement discussions between the Assistant U.S. Attorney and the attorney for Defendant, pursuant to Fed.
+Plea agreement discussions between the Assistant U.S. Attorney and the attorney for the defendant, pursuant to Fed.
 R. Crim.
-P. Rule 11(c), shall be commenced as soon as practicable.
-The parties shall notify the Court promptly if a plea agreement is reached, and a change of plea hearing will be scheduled.
+P. Rule 11(e), shall be commenced as soon as practicable.
+The parties shall notify the Court promptly if a plea agreement is reached and a change of plea will be scheduled.